-Food has become a battleground where marketing labels and misinformation is used to bully and demonize people around their eating choices.
+Food has become a battleground where marketing labels and misinformation are used to bully and demonize people about their eating choices.
 What if you could stop stressing about what other people think and make eating decisions based on your own needs and preferences?
 This startling look at the misrepresentation of food sheds light on fictitious nutrition and environmental claims to help you recognize bullies and defend your food choices.

 “Food Bullying is a much needed critique of our national obsession of guilt over food choices.
 Payn, an international award-winning author, exposes the multi-trillion dollar marketing and misrepresentation of food meant to make you question and stress out over grocery store purchases.
 Food bullies beware: the public deserves better and finally has a voice defending their food choices.”

 ~Dr. David Samadi, Urologic Oncologist Expert and World Renowned Robotic Surgeon